Work-related stress and how stress-management programs could help both employees and employers

 Mind’s findings prompt fears for the mental health of hundreds of thousands of workers who face debilitating pressure as businesses tighten their belts.
 Many staff are working longer hours, competing with colleagues to keep their jobs and facing a slump in morale.

-The recent recession may have exacerbated mental distress in the workplace but badly managed stress and workplace mental health problems are a long-standing issue in our workforce.
+The still recent recession and today’s covid crisis may have exacerbated mental distress in the workplace but badly managed stress and workplace mental health problems are a long-standing issue in our workforce.

 Previous research has shown that every year, 1 in 6 people of working age experience a mental health problem and 5 million people rate themselves as very or extremely stressed by their jobs.